brunoNetId/rhods-transfer-learning/camel/edge-feeder/Readme.txt

 Camel needs to push training data (images) to an S3 bucket.

-Deploy a Minio instance, for example:
+Ensure a Minio instance is deployed on 'central'.
+If one doesn't exist, you can create it following the steps below:
- 1) create a new namespace
+ 1) create a new namespace (e.g. central)
  2) use
-    > oc apply -f ../../deployment/minio.yaml
+    > oc apply -f ../../deployment/central/minio.yaml
  3) Open Minio's UI
  4) Login with minio/minio123
- 5) create a bucket "data"
+ 5) create a bucket 'edge1-data'.

 Prepare the training data (ZIP file)